-The installation transforms Mine Nilay Yalcin’s poetic fable about Nylandsbrua (Nylands Bridge) – referred to as “det nye lands bro” (the new land’s bridge) – as a mystical portal guarded by golden sphinxes into an interactive spatial experience.
-At a time when Grønland faces major construction projects, rising housing prices, and pressure from property developers leading to displacement of local residents and organizations, the work reimagines this historic infrastructure not as an obstacle to urban development, but as Grønlandsport – a sacred gateway and symbolic entrance to Grønland’s diverse cultural universe.
+The multimedia installation uses Mine Nilay Yalcin's poetic fable about Nylandsbrua ("Nylands Bridge") - called "det nye lands bro" ("the new land's bridge"), as a mystic portal guarded by golden sphinxes, into an interactive spatial experience.
+In the midst of significant construction plans, increasing housing costs and strong pressure from property developers, resulting in the displacement of long-time residents and organizations, the project reimagines the historic infrastructure of Nylandsbrua as Grønlandsport - a hallowed gateway and symbolic entrance to Grønland's rich cultural landscape.

-The project was realized through close collaboration between Rafal Hanzl as digital artist and technical implementer, and Jannicke Johansen as photographer and production designer.
-This interdisciplinary partnership combined Hanzl’s expertise in projection mapping and spatial VFX with Johansen’s cinematic storytelling techniques to create a cohesive immersive environment.
+The project was produced through collaboration between Rafal Hanzl as the digital artist/technical implementor/creative technologist, and Jannicke Johansen as the photographer/production designer.
+As artists working in two different disciplines, Hanzl and Johansen were able to merge their skills in order to produce a comprehensive and immersive experience using Hanzl's abilities in projection mapping and spatial VFX with Johansen's cinematic storytelling methods to generate a unified immersive environment.

-The installation employs projection mapping technology to cast geometrically stylized sphinx guardian – iconic symbol in Oslo’s urban space – in golden light across the museum’s walls, creating an enveloping atmosphere that transforms the entire room into the mythical portal described in Yalcin’s fable.
-The sphinx figure, featuring human face, rendered in a honeycomb-like pattern, appear to emerge into the warm golden environment, serving as both artistic elements and cultural-historical symbols central to discussions about identity and belonging in Oslo’s urban development.
+The installation utilizes projection mapping to cast geometrically stylized sphinx figure (iconic symbol in Oslo's urban landscape) in golden hues onto the exposition room at the museum, generating a sense of envelopment that turns the space into the mythological portal that Yalcin writes about in her poem.
+The sphinx figure, with a human face, appear to arise out of the warm golden environment, and serve as both artistic elements and cultural/historical icons relevant to the discussion of identity and belonging in Oslo's urban development.

-Audio through headphones accompanies the experience with a recitation of Yalcin’s original poem that was the inspiration for the installation.
-The technical approach focused on creating an immersive environmental experience rather than traditional screen-based view.
-The entire room is bathed in warm golden light, with the sphinx projections creating dynamic visual focal points that shift and evolve throughout the viewing experience.
+An audio experience accompanying the use of headphones, is the recitation of Yalcin's original poem that inspired the installation.
+The focus of the technical method was to create an immersive experience of an environment, rather than a traditional screen based view.
+The entire room is bathed in warm golden light, with the sphinx projections creating dynamic visual focal points that move and change throughout the duration of the experience.

-The creative process began with extensive analysis of Mine Nilay Yalcin’s poetic text, which describes Grønland as a magical land protected by sphinx guardians who test the hearts of all who wish to enter.
-The team worked to translate these literary metaphors into a spatial experience that would resonate with the exhibition’s broader themes of gentrification, power dynamics, and community voice.
+The creative process began with an in-depth analysis of Mine Nilay Yalcin's poetic text, which describes Grønland as a magical place, whose sphinx guardians test the hearts of those who want to enter it.
+The team attempted to convert these literary metaphors into a spatial experience, that would reflect the broader themes of gentrification, power dynamics and community voice that are present in the exhibition.

-Historical research into “det nye lands bro” and its significance as both physical infrastructure and symbolic Grønlandsport within Grønland informed the installation’s conceptual framework.
-Rather than accepting narratives that view bridges and urban infrastructure as obstacles to progress, the installation proposes alternative futures where such elements serve as cultural connective tissue and meaningful entrance points to diverse neighborhoods.
-This approach directly engages with contemporary debates about identity, cultural heritage, and belonging in rapidly changing neighborhoods, questioning how considerations for history and community attachment are weighed against development pressures and urban mobility projects.
+Research into the historical significance of "det nye lands bro" and its role as both a physical structure and symbolic Grønlandsport within Grønland, provided the conceptual basis for the installation.
+Rather than embracing the views that see bridges and urban infrastructure as barriers to development, the installation presents alternative visions of the future of such structures as cultural connectors and meaningful entrances to various neighborhoods.
+This approach directly responds to current debates regarding identity, cultural heritage and belonging in neighborhoods undergoing rapid transformation, and questions whether concerns for history and community attachment have equal weight to pressures of development and urban mobility projects.

-The collaboration process involved regular consultation with exhibition curators and community stakeholders to ensure the installation would contribute meaningfully to ongoing debates about Grønland’s future.
-Since the exhibition’s opening in April 2025, the installation has served as a focal point for democratic dialogue about urban development and community participation.
-The work addresses core themes of the exhibition: how large-scale construction projects and real estate investments affect local communities, how neighborhood changes impact identity and cultural heritage, and which perspectives get heard in public discourse about urban development.
+Regular consultations with the exhibition curators and the local community, ensured that the installation would contribute to the ongoing debate about the future of Grønland.
+The installation has functioned as a focal point for democratic dialogue about urban development and community participation since the opening of the exhibition in April 2025.
+The installation also addresses the central themes of the exhibition: How do large scale construction projects and real estate investments influence local communities?
+How can neighborhood changes affect identity and cultural heritage?
+And what voices are represented in public discourse regarding urban development?

-The installation’s approach to narrative archaeology – excavating the mythological dimensions of everyday infrastructure – offers a methodology for reimagining urban planning debates.
-By positioning the sphinx as guardians of community values and cultural heritage rather than obstacles to progress, and by reimagining “det nye lands bro” as Grønlandsport – a meaningful entrance rather than a barrier to be removed – the work challenges dominant narratives about modernization and improvement, directly engaging withprovocative question: “Must Grønland become new?“
+The installation's approach to narrative archaeology - uncovering the mythological dimensions of everyday infrastructure - provides a methodology for rethinking debates about urban planning.
+By presenting the sphinx as guardian of community values and cultural heritage, and by envisioning "det nye lands bro" as Grønlandsport - a meaningful entrance, rather than an obstacle to be removed - the installation contests dominant views about modernization and improvement, and directly responds to the provocative question: "Must Grønland become new?"

-The installation successfully demonstrates the potential of projection mapping as a tool for narrative-driven spatial transformation.
-Rather than relying on headsets or traditional interfaces, the work creates an immediately accessible immersive environment that invites contemplation and reflection.
-The technical approach prioritizes accessibility and inclusivity, ensuring that visitors of all ages and technological backgrounds can engage meaningfully with the content.
-The project establishes a replicable methodology for translating literary works into immersive spatial experiences, with potential applications for other cultural institutions working to address contemporary social issues through artistic interpretation.
+The installation successfully exemplifies the potential for projection mapping as a tool for creating narrative-driven spatial transformations, rather than using headsets or traditional interfaces, it has created an immediately accessible immersive experience for viewers to contemplate and reflect upon.
+The technical design of the project has emphasized accessibility and inclusivity to ensure that viewers of all ages and levels of familiarity with technology can interact meaningfully with the content.
+The project provides a replicable method for translating literary works into immersive spatial experiences, providing a model for other cultural institutions to use artistic interpretation to discuss contemporary social issues.

-“Grønlandsport, sfinxen og «det nye lands bro»” is part of the larger “Kampen om Grønland 2.0” exhibition, which addresses central questions: Who gets heard in debates about Grønland’s future?
-Which perspectives and narratives dominate public discourse?
-What makes a good city – and for whom?
-A comprehensive overview of the entire exhibition concept can be found at Kreativt Forum article.
+“Grønlandsport, sfinxen og «det nye lands bro” is part of the broader “Kampen om Grønland 2.0” exhibition that addresses several core questions: Who gets to be heard in discussions regarding the future of Greenland?
+Which perspectives and narratives receive most of the attention in public discourse?
+What is a "good city" and for whom?
+For a full description of the entire exhibition concept, please visit Kreativt Forum.

 Project Partners